Moving to Saudi Arabia: Relocation Guide for Doctors

 Transportation and Getting Around

-Getting around in Saudi Arabia can be challenging at first, but understanding your options will help you navigate with ease:
+Getting around can be challenging at first, but understanding your options will help you get around with ease:

 1. Driving:

-• As of 2018, women are legally allowed to drive in Saudi Arabia.
+• As of 2018, women are legally allowed to drive.

 • You can use your home country’s license for up to three months after arrival.

-• To obtain a Saudi driving license, you’ll need to pass a written test and a practical driving test.
+• To obtain a local driving license, you’ll need to pass a written test and a practical driving test.

-• Be aware that driving in Saudi cities can be chaotic, and traffic rules are sometimes loosely followed.
+• Be aware that driving in major cities can be chaotic, and traffic rules are sometimes loosely followed.

 2. Public transportation: